-- Observance of time frame given in planned Academic Calendar as guideline to teacher and taught. - Committed and high quality teaching with stress on skill development, intensive laboratory training, good facilities.

-Faculty enthused to attend and usefully participate in national and international seminars and conferences.

-- Introduction of Computer aided training in all subjects with establishment of Computer Laboratories with licensed software in every School / Department. - Computer Laboratories have been established in all Schools
+- Observance of time frame given in planned Academic Calendar as guideline to teacher and taught. - Committed and high quality teaching with stress on skill development, intensive laboratory training, good facilities. - Faculty enthused to attend and usefully participate in national and international seminars and conferences. - Introduction of Computer aided training in all subjects with establishment of Computer Laboratories with licensed software in every School / Department.

-- Maintaining the UGC Teacher Student Ratio and constantly encouraging teachers to go for higher training, attend national and international conferences. - Recognising the essential importance of a powerful Research Base and Research Culture which will directly impact the quality of teaching and learning in an University, knowledge is dissemated by adopting State of the Art techniques, available in the classroom and in the Library. - E-Learning (Moodle / A view) facilitated via Computer Centre with registered users in the following Schools / Departments: - 1.
+- Computer Laboratories have been established in all Schools - Full campus networked with OFC cabling and the entire 780 acres made Wi-Fi enabled. - Maintaining the UGC Teacher Student Ratio and constantly encouraging teachers to go for higher training, attend national and international conferences. - Recognising the essential importance of a powerful Research Base and Research Culture which will directly impact the quality of teaching and learning in an University, knowledge is dissemated by adopting State of the Art techniques, available in the classroom and in the Library. - E-Learning (Moodle / A view) facilitated via Computer Centre with registered users in the following Schools / Departments: - 1.
 School of Education - 2.
 Dept. of Electronic Media & Mass Communication - 3.
 Dept. of English - 4.
-Computer Centre - Computer Centre, Pondicherry University (one among the few institutions in the country to be provided) operations and maintains 1 Gbps connectivity to the National Knowledge Network (NKN), an ambitious project of the Government of India to connect all Universities and colleges in the country. - Access to online journals is now made available on this NKN platform. - Information access via e-books & Journals in the Library, well-equipped Laboratories, up to date and advanced analytical facilities are provided so as to achieve innovative and high quality research.
+Computer Centre - 5.
+School of Law - Computer Centre, Pondicherry University (one among the few institutions in the country to be provided) operations and maintains 1 Gbps connectivity to the National Knowledge Network (NKN), an ambitious project of the Government of India to connect all Universities and colleges in the country. - Access to online journals is now made available on this NKN platform. - Information access via e-books & Journals in the Library, well-equipped Laboratories, up to date and advanced analytical facilities are provided so as to achieve innovative and high quality research.